 I use FTD all the time when I need to order flowers.
 It’s a seamless service that works directly with local florists to deliver arrangements.

-Thrifty Tip: The points and miles you earn through the portals are in addition to the points and miles you earn on the credit card used to pay for the transaction.
-You do not have to use an affiliated credit card through the affiliated portal.
-This allows you to work towards spend requirements for signup bonuses, stack category multipliers, or even utilize gift cards.
-Use whatever card you want!
+Finally, the points and miles you earn through the portals are in addition to the points and miles you earn on the credit card used to pay for the transaction.

-Shopping portals are a great way to earn some extra points and miles.
-Whether you’re buying flowers for mom or something for yourself, it pays to run those purchases through a portal.
+Shopping portals are a great way to earn some extra points and miles, whether you’re buying flowers for mom or something for yourself, it pays to run those purchases through a portal.
 And earning up to 30x points for flowers is no exception.
+Just make sure to visit CashBackMonitor.com first to get started